matrix-org/matrix-spec-proposals/attic/v1_registration_login.rst

     "next": "<next login type>"
   }

-If a home server implements N-factor authentication, it MUST respond with all ``stages`` when initially queried for their login requirements::
+If a homeserver implements N-factor authentication, it MUST respond with all ``stages`` when initially queried for their login requirements::

   {